caxian007/WEBI/Courseware/F2F/B/L7&8 Family Schedule.md

 She eats breakfast with her family at 7:15.
 She leaves for school at 8:00.
 She goes to school by bus.
-It takes about twenty minutes to get to school
+It takes about twenty minutes to get to school.
-Her school starts at 8:45.After school she usually comes home and practices the violin.
+Her school starts at 8:45.
+After school she usually comes home and practices the violin.
 She has a violin lesson once a week.
 Her lesson is at 4:30 on Tuesday afternoons.
 It's lasts for an hour.